 Believe it or not, but Jingle Cruise actually hasn’t been around that long — only since 2013!

 In January 2021, Disney announced that some much-needed changes are coming to the Jungle Cruise on both coasts.

-Some of the enhancements include incorporating an animatronic skipper, adding new jokes (don’t worry, many of the classics are remaining), and freshening up the story with chimpanzees, new explorers being chased up the pole, and making the Skippers more of a focus.
+Some of the enhancements include incorporating an animatronic skipper, new characters, including Alberta Falls, adding new jokes (don’t worry, many of the classics are remaining), and freshening up the story with chimpanzees, new explorers being chased up the pole, and making the Skippers more of a focus.

 Here is the concept art shared by Disney: